Penske PC-26

-The Penske PC-26 was designed by Nigel Bennett and manufactured by Penske Cars in Poole, Dorset, for the 1997 CART Championship.
+The Penske PC-26 was an open-wheel racecar designed by Nigel Bennett and manufactured by Penske Cars in Poole, Dorset, that was used by Team Penske to compete in the 1997 CART Championship.
 Whilst a development of the PC-25, the PC-26 was designed to address the twitchy nature of the previous year's car.

 Five chassis were produced and driven by Al Unser Jr. and Paul Tracy.
 The Ilmor-produced 850 bhp Mercedes-Benz IC108D engine served as the powerplant, driving through an Xtrac gearbox within a Penske housing.
 Aerodynamic changes from the previous year's car included revised sidepod inlets and a longer, sharper nose.
 The Delco Gen V electronics package was carried over from 1996 and remained a Penske-exclusive system.

 The PC26 proved to be a formidable short oval car, Paul Tracy recorded three victories in Rio, Nazareth and Gateway.
 The victory at Gateway marked the 99th for the team and the final victory for a Penske Cars-produced chassis.
 Penske Racing would have to wait three years to gain its 100th victory.
 The latter part of the season saw a variety of problems including an eye problem for Tracy as well as a lack of raw pace.